hjozwiak-umk/TAM-track/README.md

 5. Optionally, plot both the original data along with the fitting curve and predictions.
 6. Save the predictions to a designated output file.

-This analysis is crucial for prediciting the number of total angular momenta that are needed to converge quantum scattering calculations for different collision energies.
+This analysis is crucial for predicting the number of total angular momenta that are needed to converge quantum scattering calculations for different collision energies.

 ## Background